With six dogs to walk, I don't wear skirts so often these days, but my LBS (long black skirt) still does me proud when I need it.

 Country Girl Skirt

 This look works well with fuller, ankle-length skirts.
-Add a lacy underskirt which is longer than your skirt.
+Add a lacy underskirt that is longer than your skirt.
 Team with a short or crop top and a loose leather belt.
 Wear with boots in winter or gladiator sandals in summer.
 Swap the top for a shirt and vest, change your footwear to Victorian lace-up boots and pile on some unusual accessories for a trendy steampunk outfit.

 Asymmetrical Long Skirt

 Experiment by pinning your skirt up to allow free movement.
 Expose a little leg or reveal a cute underskirt.
 Use several pins or brooches to give the skirt a fashionable uneven hemline.
-Go for a retro 80s feel by wearing with a ruffled blouse and a hat.
+Go for a retro 80s feel by wearing it with a ruffled blouse and a hat.
 New Romantic is back!

 Team your long skirt with black leggings, a pretty pastel blue or pink ballerina cardigan and pumps.
 Wrap a long paisley scarf or shawl around your hips and you are good to “live forever.”

 Long Skirt Layers 1

 Layer a long black cotton skirt with a second skirt.
 This works really well if one of the skirts has a button closure that you can leave half undone to reveal the skirt underneath.
 Wear with a sweater, scarf and long boots—sheepskin is perfect—for a great, casual winter outfit.

 Wear a sheer, chiffon long black skirt over a tight-fitting, strapless. short black dress for instant glamour.
 If the black skirt has an elastic waist, pull the waistband of the skirt up until it is level with the top of the dress for even more glamour.
 Tuck the waistband into the top of the dress to keep them firmly attached.